What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Introduction

-To address these concerns, we introduce a \textbf{benchmark with decision scenarios involving policy choices aimed at reducing homelessness}, to assess the alignment of LLMs with domain experts in four different parts of the world (South Bend Indiana, USA; Barcelona, Spain; Johannesburg, South Africa; Macau SAR, China).
+This paper aims to address these limitations by comparing recommendations made by LLMs with those provided by domain experts.
+We introduce a benchmark with decision scenarios that contain policy choices to reduce homelessness in four different parts of the world (South Bend Indiana, USA; Barcelona, Spain; Johannesburg, South Africa; Macau SAR, China).
 The selection of policies included in the benchmark is grounded in the conceptual framework of the Capability Approach for human development (CA) \cite{sen1999,nussbaum2011,robeyns2017}.
-Unlike models that systematically prioritize the material needs of individuals \cite{maslow1943}, the CA considers opportunities that human beings have to lead a meaningful life with dignity \cite{sen1999}.
+Unlike models that systematically prioritize the material needs of individuals \cite{maslow1943}, the CA considers the opportunities that human beings have to lead a meaningful life with dignity \cite{sen1999}.
 From this perspective, homelessness can be considered as a deprivation of central capabilities~\cite{nussbaum2011}.
-We perform an \textbf{extensive empirical investigation around LLMs' choices and judgments} on the benchmark, including comparing them with those offered by domain experts in the geographical locations.
+In our benchmark, the range of policies offered in the different scenarios illustrate the restoration of CA's central capabilities for population in a situation of homelessness.
+We perform an empirical evaluation around LLMs' choices and judgments on the benchmark, comparing them with those offered by the domain experts in each geographical location.

-Finally, we propose a novel \textbf{pipeline to automatically link policies with an ABM framework}, intended to gauge the social impacts of LLM generated policies in a simulated social context.
+Then, we propose a novel pipeline to automatically link policies with an ABM framework, intended to gauge the social impacts of LLM generated policies, versus those proposed by domain experts, in a simulated social context.
 Specifically, this approach explores how policies inform agent behavior through an existing State-Action-Transition process (SAT) \cite{Aguilera2024}.
-Thus, the pipeline establishes a connection between algorithmic policy suggestion and simulated societal impact.
-Our work opens up new directions to \textbf{leverage LLMs for supporting social policymaking in a manner that is scalable and non-invasive}, where LLMs could be used to suggest new packages of policies aligned with the conceptual framework of the Capability Approach, and their impact could be examined via ABM simulations.
+Our work opens up new directions to leverage LLMs for supporting social policymaking in a manner that is scalable and non-invasive, where LLMs could be used to suggest alternative policies aligned with the conceptual framework of the CA, and their impact could be examined via ABM simulations.
+The paper operationalizes the Capability Approach for human development in a computational framework, suggesting policies that go beyond covering the basic material needs of the persons with no home, with a focus on the whole social fabric and human dignity.
+The work is requested and conducted in close collaboration with domain experts and non-profit organizations specialized in alleviating homelessness in the four cities in scope.
+The domain experts participated in the definition of the scope and research approach.
+Multi-disciplinary domain experts defined the baseline scenario and conducted policy rankings in the benchmark scenarios.
+Insights from our work are being leveraged to inform ongoing policymaking discussions in the four locations in scope.